 Skip to main content

-As the temperature continues to reach lower levels each night, the possibility of our pipes freezing and bursting grows.
+As the temperature reaches lower levels each night, the possibility of our pipes freezing and bursting grows.
 Pipe bursts are a common cause of property damage that many don’t consider during the winter.
 The good news is that there are some simple things that your household can do to keep your pipes from bursting and your home from potential flooding.

 Open Bathroom & Kitchen Cabinets Under Sinks

-Open the cabinets beneath your sinks before you go to bed at night to allow warm air to circulate around your plumbing pipes.
-This warmth paired with cold water drip from your faucets counteracts the frigid temperature and allows for your pipes to remain intact.
-If you have children in your home, then we recommend that you don’t open your cabinets until they are asleep.
+Open the cabinets beneath your sinks before bed at night to allow warm air to circulate your plumbing pipes.
+This warmth, paired with cold water dripping from your faucets, counteracts the frigid temperature and allows your pipes to remain intact.
+If you have children in your home, we recommend not opening your cabinets until they are asleep.
 This ensures their safety from household cleaners or chemical products underneath your sinks.

 Let A Little Cold Water Drip from Your Faucets